freia-lab/e3-gersemi/plc/README.txt

 		Turned off LIC683 in SQ4 steps 6,8,10 (FC562)
 		Set CV680 to 0 in SQ4 step 6.
 Opened CV680 with ramp in SQ4 step 10.
 (FC557).
 		Added parameters for SQ4 in DB410.
+GERSEMI_PLC_20221_09_22 - KG, Added handling of the current leads cooling during SQ4.
+Saved initial regulatiom mode of CV650-653 and
+		restored in in step 10.
+Added parameters for the setting of CV650-653 (flow) during steps 6 and 8.
+The valves will be set to these parameters in steps 6 and 8.